Before you send me an email, please consider making it a flower.

 My Inbox gets jammed with literally hundreds of such nonsense emails weekly.
 I ignore many of them with a little help from my spam sorter.

 But, all emails are not spam so to speak.
 They find their way into my Inbox because they are attached to some email address that has had past access to me.

-I know there are some religions out in which “witnessing” is required and so I cut some slack for some of my friends who are so inclined.
-Most know that I don’t tolerate the “My God is better than your God” thing, but some keep trying because it seems to be required of them if they want to get to Heaven.
+I know there are some religions out in which “witnessing” is required.
+Therefore, I cut some slack for some of my friends who are so inclined.
+Most know that I don’t tolerate the “My God is better than your God” thing.
+Some keep trying because it seems to be required of them if they want to get to Heaven.

-Many times, though their emails contain admonitions, often backed by citations from the Bible, that the Devil is some way going to get a grip on me if I don’t quickly send off the message to a dozen or so people in the next 10 minutes.
+Many times, though, their emails contain admonitions.
+They’re often backed by citations from the Bible, that the Devil is some way going to get a grip on me if I don’t quickly send off the message to a dozen or so people in the next 10 minutes.
 Therein lies the rub.

 With exception of the Viagra peddlers, I don’t think anyone abuses email any more than the religious zealots.
 And too often they are the victims or their own zeal than the witnesses of it.
 People who fall into this category seem to be the most vulnerable to scam artists.

 These scam artists aren’t particularly looking to get rich quick off the religious zealots; they just recognize these people are one of the most abundant sources of live email addresses to be found.

 I’d be willing to bet many of the religious emails that get forwarded to me never started out in any church office.
 Most were probably cobbled together by some person with a little knowledge of the Bible.
 They have a big desire to accumulate massive email lists of people who are known to part with a dollar or two on a regular basis.
 They don’t have the church coffers in mind, though.